 While you might think that it would harm trees and shrubs to prune them in the winter, winter is actually a very good season for tree and shrub pruning -- keep in mind that some trees don't need pruning every year and that there are best practices.
+There are exceptions as well, certain shrubs are best pruned after they flower because they bloom on old wood and should be pruned in early to mid summer.
 Learn how it helps plants to prune in winter, what to do, and what not to do.

 Why Should You Prune Trees in Winter?